revk/ESP32-LED/Manuals/Overview.md

 Whilst app parameters are normally an object with one or more parameters, if it is just a string, that sets `colour`, and if a number, that sets `limit`.
 E.g. `command/LED/whatever/spin red`.

-- The `stop` command forces all active apps to end gracefully (usually a fade out).
+- The `stop` command forces all active apps to end gracefully,
 - The `init` command forces all active apps to the `init` settings.
 - The `power` works like tasmota, default `power1` but works on a preset, handing *on* (`on`, `1`,` blink`), *off* (`off`, `0`), *toggle* (`2`).